-The Hotline is administered by EthicsPoint/ Navex, which is an independent third party that does not log or identify telephone numbers or computer IP addresses.
+The Hotline is administered by EthicsPoint/NAVEX, which is an independent third party that does not log or identify telephone numbers or computer IP addresses.
 It is available 24 hours a day, seven days a week, in multiple languages.
-It is available for use by anyone involved with Winrock including employees, partners, clients or beneficiaries and contractors or consultants.
+It is available for use by anyone involved with Winrock, including employees, partners, clients or beneficiaries and contractors or consultants.

-If you use the telephone option, a trained specialist from EthicsPoint/Navex will make a detailed summary of your question or concern.
-The details will be forwarded to Winrock's Chief Risk and Compliance Officer or designated representative for further response.
+If you use the telephone option, a trained specialist from EthicsPoint/NAVEX will make a detailed summary of your question or concern.
+The details will be forwarded to Winrock's Risk and Compliance Office for further response.